Language:

 3.1 - Provides clear and transparent terms and conditions (one point)

-The terms and conditions governing platform work are not always clear and accessible to workers.[8]
-To achieve this point, the platform must demonstrate that workers are able to understand, agree to, and access the conditions of their work at all times, and that they have legal recourse if the other party breaches those conditions.
+The terms and conditions governing platform work are not always clear and accessible to workers.[9]
+To achieve this point, the platform must demonstrate that workers are able to understand, agree to, and access the conditions of their work at all times and that they have legal recourse if the other party breaches those conditions.

 The platform must satisfy ALL of the following:

-• The contract/terms & conditions are presented in full in clear and comprehensible language that all workers could be expected to understand.
+2. The contract/terms & conditions are presented in full in clear and comprehensible language that all workers could be expected to understand.

-• Workers have to sign a contract and/or give informed consent to terms of conditions upon signing up for the platform.
+3. Workers have to sign a contract and/or give informed consent to terms of conditions upon signing up for the platform.

-• The contracts/terms and conditions are easily accessible to workers in paper form, or via the app/platform interface at all times.
+4. The contracts/terms and conditions are easily accessible to workers in paper form, or via the app/platform interface at all times.

-• Contracts/terms & conditions do not include clauses that revert prevailing legal frameworks in the respective countries.
+5. Contracts/terms & conditions do not include clauses that revert prevailing legal frameworks in the respective countries.

-• Platforms take adequate, responsible and ethical data protection and management measures, laid out in a documented policy.
+6. Platforms take adequate, responsible and ethical data protection and management measures, laid out in a documented policy.[10]

 3.2 - Ensures that no unfair contract terms are imposed (one additional point)

 In some cases, especially under ‘independent contractor’ classifications, workers carry a disproportionate amount of risk for engaging in a contract with the service user.
 They may be liable for any damage arising in the course of their work, and they may be prevented by unfair clauses from seeking legal redress for grievances.
-To achieve this point, platforms must demonstrate that risks and liability of engaging in the work is shared between parties.
+To achieve this point, platforms must demonstrate that risks and liability of engaging in the work are shared between parties.

 Regardless of how the contractual status of the worker is classified, the platform must satisfy ALL of the following:

-• Every worker is notified of proposed changes in clear and understandable language within a reasonable timeframe before changes come into effect; and the changes should not reverse existing accrued benefits and reasonable expectations on which workers have relied.
+1. Every worker is notified of proposed changes in clear and understandable language within a reasonable timeframe before changes come into effect; and the changes should not reverse existing accrued benefits and reasonable expectations on which workers have relied.

-• The contract/terms and conditions neither include clauses which exclude liability for negligence nor unreasonably exempt the platform from liability for working conditions.
+2. The contract/terms and conditions neither include clauses which exclude liability for negligence nor unreasonably exempt the platform from liability for working conditions.
 The platform takes appropriate steps to ensure that the contract does not include clauses which prevent workers from effectively seeking redress for grievances which arise from the working relationship.

-• In case platform labour is mediated by subcontractors: The platform implements a reliable mechanism to monitor and ensure that the subcontractor is living up to the standards expected from the platform itself regarding working conditions.
+3. In case platform labour is mediated by subcontractors: The platform implements a reliable mechanism to monitor and ensure that the subcontractor is living up to the standards expected from the platform itself regarding working conditions.

 Principle 4: Fair Management